atsushieno/aap-core/README.md

 (It depends on `androidaudioplugin-samples-host-engine` internal component to provide in-app plugin preview (tryout) feature which will be rewritten at some stage.)

 It is also used by samples/aaphostsample that lists **all** plugins on the system.

-### androidaudioplugin-midi-device-service and aap-midi-device-service

-AAP instrument plugins can be extended to work as a virtual MIDI device service (software MIDI device).

-`aap-midi-device-service` is an example application that turns any instrument plugins into MIDI device services (since it is simply possible).

-At this state the audio generation feature not in usable quality at all.

 ### aaphostsample and aapbarebonepluginsample